List of boundary changes in North East England

-This is a list of boundary changes occurring in the North East England region of England, since the re-organisation of local government following the passing of the Local Government Act 1972.
+This is a list of internal boundary changes to the 1993-created North East England, from before the region with the Local Government Act 1972 to present day.

 Administrative boundaries

 Initial creation

 When the Local Government Act 1972 was passed there were still some details left to be decided, the Local Government Boundary Commission for England's first work was to clarify these details.

 Principal Area Boundary Reviews

 The Local Government Boundary Commission for England (or LGBCE) was established by the Local Government Act 1972 to review the administrative boundaries of every local authority in England.
 Between 1974 and 1992 they completed a series of Principal Area Boundary Reviews; reviewing the administrative boundaries of local authorities at their request.

 Mandatory Reviews of non-Metropolitan Counties, Metropolitan Districts and London Boroughs

 In 1985 they began the first full administrative review of all non-metropolitan counties.
 Their reviews of metropolitan counties and Greater London began in 1987 and both reviews were completed in 1992.